Cold Burn Smoke for Youth Football Events: A Parent and Coach Safety Guide

 Choosing Team Color Smoke

 Order smoke in your program's primary team color.
-Red, blue, purple, and white are the most visually effective colors on a green grass or artificial turf field.
+Red, blue, purple, and white are the most visually effective colors on a football field.
 For programs whose primary color does not translate well to smoke (green smoke loses visual separation against a green field), default to white as a universal high-contrast option or use a secondary school color.
 The smoke bomb color guide covers how each color performs across different lighting conditions, which is especially useful for programs planning their first smoke entrance setup.

 Getting Parent Buy-In